sunpy/sunpy.org/source/start.rst

 ~~~~

 | If you would prefer to code Python instead, we have a SunPy issue list
-  on `Github`_ where all the known issues with SunPy are kept.
+  on Github `issues`_ where all the known issues with SunPy are kept.
 | Each issue can have a label and the `Package Novice label`_ is a good
   place to start.
 | These are issues that have been deemed a good way to be eased into